-- The assessment, with the auditor, of his audit reports and, if necessary, the request of additional information and clarifications, and the set-up of corrective actions; - The assessment, with the auditor and the Audit Committee, of the processes that are at risk in the preparation and remediation of the financial statements; - The ongoing monitoring of activities, operating results and financial risks of the company (including the financial position of the company, the exchange rate risks), including within the various subsidiaries of the group;

-- Monitoring the price of components and of relationships with suppliers; • - Managing the information systems: - Monitoring of rules for the prevention of market abuse, compliance with these rules and any violations: - Monitoring regulations and laws, including the monitoring of potential litigation, and possible financial implications thereof: - The process for the preparation of the consolidated accounts is centralized at the group's financial function level.
+- The assessment, with the auditor, of his audit reports and, if necessary, the request of additional information and clarifications, and the set-up of corrective actions; - The assessment, with the auditor and the Audit Committee, of the processes that are at risk in the preparation and remediation of the financial statements; - The ongoing monitoring of activities, operating results and financial risks of the company (including the financial position of the company, the exchange rate risks), including within the various subsidiaries of the group; - Monitoring the price of components and of relationships with suppliers; - Managing the information systems; - Monitoring of rules for the prevention of market abuse, compliance with these rules and any violations; - Monitoring regulations and laws, including the monitoring of potential litigation, and possible financial implications - The process for the preparation of the consolidated accounts is centralized at the group's financial function level.
 All information necessary for this process come from widely used software in the market.
 Control procedures are in place to ensure that it is thoroughly mastered.

-5.2.
 External audit

 Since the Ordinary General Meeting of May 17, 2016, the audit of the statutory and consolidated accounts of EVS Broadcast Equipment SA is carried out by Ernst & Young Réviseurs d'Entreprises SCCRL (B-00160), represented by Marie-Laure MOREAU (A-01729), Belgian Réviseur d'Entreprise.
-The mandate of the Auditor is for three years, and will end at the Ordinary General Meeting of May 2019.
+The mandate of the Auditor is for three years (ending in May 2019).
+EVS will propose to renew the mandate for a period of three years at the Ordinary General Meeting of May 2019.

-In 2017, all fees related to the Auditor of the parent company, Ernst & Young Réviseurs d'Entreprises SCCRL (B-00160), represented by Marie-Laure MOREAU and its associates, amounted to EUR 54,500 in aggregate for their duties as Auditor.
+In 2018, all fees related to the Auditor of the parent company, Ernst & Young Réviseurs d'Entreprises SCCRL (B-00160), represented by Marie-Laure MOREAU and its associates, amounted to EUR 56,030 in aggregate for their duties as Auditor.

-SHAREHOLDING (AS OF DECEMBER 31, 2017) 6.
+SHAREHOLDING (AS OF DECEMBER 31, 2018)

-The situation as it appears from the last official ownership statements received by the company and the situation of treasury shares as of December 31, 2017 is as follows:
+The situation as it appears from the last official ownership statements received by the company and the situation of treasury shares as of December 31, 2018 is as follows: